Montessori Learning by Class Level

 It is incredible how peaceful it can be in this classroom.
 Although the Arbor is our largest class at 35 students, all children are intently focused on what they need to do for a given lesson.
 What’s even more amazing is how evident it is that they are happy doing it!

-I observe students progressing at their own pace, using control of error and teacher feedback to guide their work.
+Students progress at their own pace, using control of error and teacher feedback to guide their work.
 Control of Error is the quality within the materials that enables a child to complete and correct the task without assistance.

 Lower Elementary (Ages 6-9)